-CIS has a number of sets of iClickers for use in the classroom.
+CIS has a number of sets of iClickers for use in the classroom and in meetings.
 Faculty can check out iClickers for the semester or for a single class.
 CIS also provides training on how to use the iClickers and will also install and configure the software.
-ETMS can also provide consultations on how to incorporate the iClickers into your syllabus.
+ETS can also provide consultations on how to incorporate the iClickers into your syllabus.

 How to Access the Service

 CIS will usually send an email to the faculty several weeks before classes start to inquire if they want to use the iClickers in a class.
 Faculty can also send email to the CIS Help Desk at firstname.lastname@example.org if they are interested in trying out the iClickers in a class.
 It’s helpful if faculty can give us the following information when requesting the iClickers and/or wireless base stations:

 - Course name and number

 - Where does class meet?

 - How many students are in the class?